dokko-games/NeatFX/README.md

 ## Why?
 Java's **_Swing library_** is outdated and confusing for beginners.
-Other libraries like JavaFX are hard to install and finally, more low-level libraries like OpenGL or Vulkan are extremely complicated, especially for a programmer that is just getting started with java.<br>
+Other libraries like JavaFX are hard to install and finally, **using** more low-level libraries like OpenGL or Vulkan is extremely complicated, especially for a programmer that is just getting started with java.<br>
-<br>For That reason, I made **Win4JUI**, a library that takes the good stuff of the most common UI methods in the language and
+<br>For That reason, I made **Win4JUI**, a library that takes the good stuff from OpenGL and
-mixes them to create the best framework possible.
+mixes it with custom features to create the best framework possible.
 ## Installation
 ### For Users
 Go into [Releases](https://github.com/dokko-games/WinForJUI/releases) and select the version you want.